oddcamp/ember-cli-markdown-as-json/README.md

 # ember-cli-markdown-as-json
 Simple addon that allows you to transform directories of markdown posts to ember-data models.
-Meant to be used in combination with [Prember](https://github.com/ef4/prember) and [Fastboot](https://ember-fastboot.com/) for completely static single-page apps.
+Meant to be used in combination with [Prember](https://github.com/ef4/prember) and [Fastboot](https://ember-fastboot.com/) for completely static single-page apps, drived by markdown files.

 For installation jump in the [install](#install) section.